Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Yang-Mills Connections

-The operator $\delta^{\nabla}:\Gamma(\bigwedge^{p+1}(M)\bigotimes V)\rightarrow \Gamma(\bigwedge^{p}(M)\bigotimes V)$, defined as the formal adjoint to $d$ is equal to
+The operator $\delta^{\nabla}:\Gamma(\bigwedge^{p+1}(M)\bigotimes V)\rightarrow \Gamma(\bigwedge^{p}(M)\bigotimes V)$, defined as the formal adjoint to $d$, is equal to

-where $\ast$ denotes the Hodge-star operator.
-A connection $A$ in a principal fibre bundle $P$ is called a Yang-Mills field if the curvature $F:=dA+A\wedge A$, considered as a $2$-form with values in the vector bundle $\mathcal{G}$, satisfies the Yang-Mills equations
+where $\ast$ denotes the Hodge-star operator on the pseudoriemannian manifold $M$.
+A connection $\omega$ in a principal fibre bundle $P$ is called a Yang-Mills field if the curvature $F:=d\omega+\omega\wedge \omega$, considered as a $2$-form with values in the Lie algebra $\mathfrak{g}$, satisfies the Yang-Mills equations

-or, equivalently
+or, equivalently,